HughKeenan/word-burglar/README.md

 a bug arose in that some functions continued to run after the game had ended, and the player could enter a choice when they should not be able to.
 Re-examination of the code revealed that break statements had not been entered in every place they were required.
 Once this was done, the issue was fixed.

+The player was initially able to begin the game by putting in an empty space as their name.
+To prevent this, the strip method was added to the name input.

 Fixes:
 If statement:
 https://www.reddit.com/r/learnpython/comments/u9ts2r/python_ignoring_my_elif_statement/